pjcalvo/full-ct-cycle/README.md

 * CircleCI (CI/CT)

 ## Setting up the environment:
-In order to be able to run and test the project you will first need easy setup:

 ###### Python3
 It is used to run and test the API as well as to run the front end app.